 What to Do

-If depression is the cause, seek professional help.
+The first step is to determine why they have stopped bathing.
+If depression is the cause, speak with their doctor.
 Therapy and medications can help.
-If modesty is a problem and the elder doesn’t want a family member helping her take a bath, because it's far too intimate, they may be open to having an in-home care agency coming in for the sole purpose of a bath.
+If modesty is a problem and the elder doesn’t want a family member helping them bathe, they may be open to having a professional caregiver provide bathing assistance.

-If the person is in a demented state and afraid of bathing, then you must move gently.
-Don’t insist on a shower or bath.
-Begin with just asking if you can wipe off the person's face.
-Gradually move to under-arms and other parts of the body, talking and telling them what you are doing as you go.
+If they are afraid of the water (or slipping in the tub), there are many types of shower chairs, showerheads and other products that can help.
+If the person has dementia and is afraid of bathing, then you must be gentle.
+Don’t insist on a full shower or bath.
+Begin with a small request, like asking if you can simply wipe off their face.
+As they get used to this, you can gradually add cleaning other parts of the body.
+Be sure to chat with them during the process and let them know what you are doing as you go.

-Swearing, Offensive Language and Inappropriate Comments
+4. Swearing, Offensive Language and Inappropriate Comments

 What to Do

-Paranoia and Hallucinations
+5. Paranoia and Hallucinations

 What to Do